FREVA-CLINT/freva-deployment/docs/Folders.md

 - *admins*: comma separated list of username(s) that are administering the instance of the Freva.
 Admins have more rights in the framework, like crawling *all* user data.
-- *project_name*: Name of this specific freva instance, for example `clex-ces` which would be the central evaluation system (ces) for the clex project.
+- *project_name*: Name of this specific Freva instance, for example `clex-ces` which would be the central evaluation system (ces) for the clex project.
-- *root_dir*: The `root_dir` is directory that holds additional freva related configuration.
-By default this folder is the path prefix of the python distribution where freva is installed to.
+- *root_dir*: The `root_dir` is directory that holds additional Freva related configuration.
+By default this folder is the path prefix of the python distribution where Freva is installed to.
 If you're using multiple instances that share a common python (anaconda) environment this directory will distinguish the instances.
-   For example two projects *project_a* and *project_b* share a freva installation which is installed into `$HOME/anaconda/freva` then *project_b* would get its configuration by setting the `root_dir` to `/path/to/project_b` where the `evaluation_system.conf` file would be located in
+   For example two projects *project_a* and *project_b* share a Freva installation which is installed into `$HOME/anaconda/freva` then *project_b* would get its configuration by setting the `root_dir` to `/path/to/project_b` where the `evaluation_system.conf` file would be located in